sickozell/SickoCV/README.md

 **Sample Slot**
 Click on "Load Sample" to open dialog.
 Use Clear options to unload sample from slot.
 As described before, just right-click over the waveform display area to access the quick-load menu.
+When a sample is loaded, file sample rate and number of channels are shown here.

+**Set samples root folder**
+Once a folder is set, 'Samples browser' option is activated here and in the quick load menu (right click on display) to quickly choose samples from the selected folder.

 **Interpolation**
 There are 3 different interpolation algorithms, that are engaged during playback only when the sample samplerate differs from VCV working samplerate or playback speed differs from 100%.
-- 'No interpolation' can be used when sample rates match and speed is 100% constant
+- 'No interpolation' can be used when sample rates match and tune is set to zero
-- 'Linear 1' and 'Linear 2' interpolates the samples with different weighted averages
+- 'Linear 1' and 'Linear 2' interpolate the samples with different weighted averages
 - 'Hermite' uses a Cubic Hermite spline interpolation that usually offers a better result (default)

 **Anti-aliasing filter**
 Anti-aliasing filter is made up with 2x oversampling and a 20khz lowpass filter.

-**Crossfade length**
-Crossfade can be set from 0 to 50ms and is engaged when the sample skips from LoopEnd to LoopStart or from CueEnd to CueStart when in Gate Mode.

-**Polyphonic Outs**
+**Polyphonic OUTs**
-When this option is enabled the outs reflects v/oct input polyphony.
+When this option is enabled the audio and EOC/EOR outputs reflect v/oct input polyphony.
 Otherwise polyphonic outputs are mixed in one monophonic out.

+**Polyphonic Master INs**
+When this option is enabled the Master CV input accepts polyphonic cables according to V/Oct input polyphony.
+For example this can be used for velocity control.

 **Phase scan**
 This feature automatically sets Cue and Loop Start/Stop positions at zero crossing points to avoid loop clicks and pops eventually in combination with proper crossfade length.
 Be sure to disable it when using one-cycle waveforms.

-#### PRESETS
+**Reset Cursors**
+Reset Cue/Loop Start/stop to 0 and 100%.

+**Presets**
-There are some factory presets stored in the context menu.
+There are some factory presets stored in the context menu for common using settings.
-Loading a factory preset automatically clears the sample from memory, pay attention.

 #### USING ONE-CYCLE WAVEFORMS
 One-cycle waveforms can be used in GATE mode with LOOP mode enabled.
-Be sure to disable PhaseScan functionality, adjust Cue and Loop START to 0% and Cue/Loop END to 100%, or load relative factory preset before loading the sample.
+Be sure to recall relative preset or disable PhaseScan, adjust Cue and Loop START to 0% and Cue/Loop END to 100%.

 ## Switcher / SwitcherSt
 ### 2>1 switch, 1>2 router, 2 signal swapper, mute, flip flop, toggle gate